 LinkedIn's updated algorithm rewards knowledge-rich posts by extending their reach beyond the creator’s immediate network.
 As such, even non-connected users who might find your content valuable could see your posts.

 The platform is looking to highlight more knowledge and advice experts share.
 For users, the algorithm determines what expertise is relevant by identifying a user’s interests based on their profile info and activity.

-For creators, it looks at the level of engagement and shares your content receives as a signal that you’re making something people want to see.
+For creators, it looks at the level of engagement and shares your LinkedIn content receives as a signal that you’re making something people want to see.
 Comments, especially in-depth replies, and continuing conversations, also help to improve your placement in the algorithm.
-Take advantage of LinkedIn’s features, like carousels or in-Feed videos, to add more detail to your posts.
+Take advantage of LinkedIn’s features, like carousels or in-Feed videos, to add more detail to your posts (more on this below).

-The new LinkedIn system uses certain metrics to evaluate content: Relevance, Expertise, and Engagement.
+The new LinkedIn system uses ranking signals to evaluate content: Relevance, Expertise, and Engagement.

 - Relevance: The relevance of the post to a distinct audience

 - Expertise: The author's expertise in the post's subject area

 - Engagement: The presence of "meaningful comments" from people historically interested in your post topic.

 As a creator, you should aim to design content that not only appeals to a specific audience, but also underscores your expertise and encourages genuine engagement.
 Here’s how.

 How to work with the LinkedIn algorithm as a creator